MariaJoaoMiraPaulo/MFES-FEUP/README.md

 ### List of Requirements

-- [ ] R1 - Mandatory - Small Merchants can join the system.
+- [X] R1 - Mandatory - Small Merchants can join the system.
-- [ ] R2 - Mandatory - Consumers / customers can join the system by receiving a discount card (physical or virtual).
+- [X] R2 - Mandatory - Consumers / customers can join the system by receiving a discount card (physical or virtual).
-- [ ] R3 - Mandatory - Consumer purchase something from the affiliated merchant.
+- [X] R3 - Mandatory - Consumer purchase something from the affiliated merchant.
-- [ ] R4 - Mandatory - Each purchase charges a fee, from the value of sale.
+- [X] R4 - Mandatory - Each purchase charges a fee, from the value of sale.
 This includes the discount, that is returned to the customer and a default fee which is used for operating costs.
-- [ ] R5 - Mandatory - The customer may use his balance on subsequent purchases from any affiliated merchant.
+- [X] R5 - Mandatory - The customer may use his balance on subsequent purchases from any affiliated merchant.
-- [ ] R6 - Mandatory - The consumer can transfer part of his balance to other adherent customer.
+- [X] R6 - Mandatory - The consumer can transfer part of his balance to other adherent customer.
-- [ ] R7 - Mandatory - A Customer who get new customers receives a bonus.
+- [X] R7 - Mandatory - A Customer who get new customers receives a bonus.
-- [ ] R8 - Mandatory - A merchant who raise new merchants receives a bonus.
+- [X] R8 - Mandatory - A merchant who raise new merchants receives a bonus.
-- [ ] R9 - Mandatory - Merchants can offer extra discounts on selected products (increasing the % that reverts to the customer).
+- [X] R9 - Mandatory - Merchants can offer extra discounts on selected products (increasing the % that reverts to the customer).
-- [ ] R10 - Optional - A merchant can add new products
+- [X] R10 - Optional - A merchant can add new products
 - [ ] R10 - Optional - A merchant can remove a product

+### Report
+- [X] List of requirements
+- [X] Use case model
+- [ ] Class Model (UML)
+- [ ] Formal VDM++ model (classes on report)
+- [ ] Model Validation (test classes on report)
+- [ ] Model verification
+- [ ] Conclusions
+- [ ] References